-On this day in 1884, the first roller coaster in America opens at Coney Island, in Brooklyn, New York.
+On June 16, 1884, the first roller coaster in America opens at Coney Island, in Brooklyn, New York.
 Known as a switchback railway, it was the brainchild of LaMarcus Thompson, traveled approximately six miles per hour and cost a nickel to ride.
 The new entertainment was an instant success and by the turn of the century there were hundreds of roller coasters around the country.

 Coney Island, a name believed to have come from the Dutch Konijn Eilandt, or Rabbit Island, is a tract of land along the Atlantic Ocean discovered by explorer Henry Hudson in 1609.
 The first hotel opened at Coney Island in 1829 and by the post-Civil War years, the area was an established resort with theaters, restaurants and a race track.
 Between 1897 and 1904, three amusement parks sprang up at Coney Island–Dreamland, Luna Park and Steeplechase.
 By the 1920s, Coney Island was reachable by subway and summer crowds of a million people a day flocked there for rides, games, sideshows, the beach and the two-and-a-half-mile boardwalk, completed in 1923.

 By the mid-1960s, the major amusement parks at Coney Island had shut down and the area acquired a seedy image.
-Nevertheless, Coney Island remains a tourist attraction and home to the Cyclone, a wooden coaster that made its debut there in 1927.
+In recent decades it has been revitalized, however, and remains a popular tourist attraction.
+It's still home to the Cyclone, a wooden coaster that made its debut in 1927.
 Capable of speeds of 60 mph and with an 85-foot drop, the Cyclone is one of the country’s oldest coasters in operation today.
-Though a real-estate developer recently announced the building of a new $1.5 billion year-round resort at Coney Island that will include a 4,000-foot-long roller coaster, an indoor water park and a multi-level carousel, the Cyclone’s owners have said they plan to keep the historic coaster open for business.